Blackberry Pineapple Smash

 - 6 ounces pineapple juice

-Add the tequila and pineapple juice, along with a few pieces of ice, and secure the lid onto the shaker.
-Shake for 30 seconds until the liquid is chilled.
+Add the tequila (or rum or gin) and pineapple juice to the shaker along with a generous handful of ice.
+Secure the lid and shake vigorously for 30 seconds until well chilled.

 - Muddle blackberries firmly but not violently.
 You want to break the berries down enough to release their juice and pigment, but over-muddling crushes the seeds and releases bitter tannins into the drink.
 About 8 to 10 firm presses with a muddler is the sweet spot.